-Last month, on November 15th, we published our SOC2 Whitepaper with CISOMag.
+Shortly after announcing the creating of ByteChek, we published our SOC 2 Whitepaper with CISOMag.
 We were intentional about two things in this whitepaper.
-First, we wanted to make sure the content was easy-to-read and engaging.
-We know compliance and SOC 2 can be a boring topic so we aimed to break down complex SOC 2 concepts into an easy to digest manner.
-Secondly, we released the whitepaper without requiring users to give up their email addresses.
+First, we wanted to make sure the content was easy to read and engaging.
+This is because we know compliance and SOC 2 can be a boring topic.
+Therefore, we strove to break down complex SOC 2 concepts into an easy-to-digest manner.
+Second, we released the whitepaper without requiring users to give up their email addresses.

 ByteChek Platform Public Demos

 We’ve taken this same approach with our product demos.
 On the ByteChek Learning Center, you can view public demos of several key features of the ByteChek platform.
-These demos are walkthroughs of the guided product tours every ByteChek user has access to, our existing customers are familiar with these tours because they utilize them to onboard and get set up on the platform.
+These demos are walkthroughs of the guided product tours every ByteChek user has access to.
+Our existing customers are familiar with these tours because they utilize them as part of their onboarding and getting established on the platform.
 Instead of requiring prospective customers to set up a meeting with our team to see a demo, we decided to publish our demos publicly.
-We’re confident in what we are building and we also have a deep affinity with efficiency.
+We are confident in what we are building and we also have a deep affinity with efficiency.
 By publicly releasing demos of our product, prospective customers can determine whether or not we are a good fit before investing in a 30-minute scoping and demo call.
 Everyone wins when transparency is the name of the game.

 But what about your competitors?